loopbackio/loopback-connector-mysql/README.md

 ## Usage

-To use it you need `loopback-data`.
+To use it you need `loopback-datasource-juggler`.

 1. Setup dependencies in `package.json`: